 is that an unopened beer over there?"
 "Where?!?"

-After a period of scrounging around, I ended up with a small pile of cool old junk.The copper coated chassis came from a piece of old tube powered test equipment of some kind, as did the power transformer.The paper interleaved output transformer is from a 1950s organ amp that had four 6K6 output tubes in push pull parallel.
+After a period of scrounging around, I ended up with a small pile of cool old junk.The copper coated chassis came from some kind of ancient tube powered test equipment, as did the power transformer.The paper interleaved output transformer is from a 1950s organ amp that had four 6K6 output tubes in push pull parallel.
 I stared at the RCA Tube Manual until I got a headache, and finally decided that, with its center tap unconnected, it could handle one single ended 6V6, or even a 6L6, just fine.

 All photos in this post taken with either a Canon Elph SD-550, or a Lumix ZS-25